figmentapp/docs/docs/nodes/blur.md

 # Blur

-The node makes the input image blurry.
+The node renders blur on the input image.

 ## Parameters